 Dive Sites West of Dili – Maubara

-There are actually two sites to dive at Maubara – the Church and the Fort, with the former being the more popular and the one that I personally dived.
+Those sites are called the Church and the Fort.
+With the former being the more popular and the one that I personally dived.

 The highlight of the Church dive site are the numerous bommies on the sloping coral slope.